repo2wasm/repo2wasm-py/docs/source/limitations.md

 - [single instruction, multiple data (SIMD)](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) is still being standardized and implemented by browsers.
 - can **only** escape the sandbox going through appropriate APIs.

+## Network

+The biggest limitation for the end user is probably related with access to the internet that can happen using [Fetch API] or proxy.

+## Fetch API

+The Wasm code uses the [Fetch API] directly and follows the same security of JavaScript running in the browser, for example [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS).

+# Proxy

+The Wasm code uses the [Fetch API] to contact a proxy server that is responsible to fulfill the access to the internet.

 ## References

 - [WebAssembly - Documentation - Security](https://webassembly.org/docs/security/)